magomimmo/modern-cljs/doc/tutorial-07.md

 ```

 The `:whitespace` compilation mode of the CLS compiler removes all
-comments and whitespaces from the JS code emitted by the CLJS
+comments and whitespace from the JS code emitted by the CLJS
 compiler.
 When paired with `:pretty-print true` directive, `:whitespace`
 compilation mode is very effective in supporting programmers during the
 development phase, because it prettifies the emitted JS code in such a
-way that you can read it and eventually set breakpoints during debugging
+way that you can read it and set breakpoints while debugging
-sessions with a browser development tool activated.
+with browser development tools.

 The `:simple` compilation mode is a little more aggressive with the
-emitted JS code by the CLJS compiler.
-As a lot of others minifiers, it
+emitted JS code from the CLJS compiler.
+Similar to other minifiers, it
-basically produces a minified JS code by simplifying expressions and
+basically produces minified JS code by simplifying expressions and
 renaming local variables within functions.
 Nothing very new.

 To activate `:simple` compilation mode all you have to do is to change
-`:optmizations` value from `:whitespace` to `:simple`.
+the `:optmizations` value from `:whitespace` to `:simple`.

-Instead of just substituting `:simple` directive to the `:whitespace`
+Instead of just substituting the `:simple` directive for the `:whitespace`
 one, as documentated in [sample.project.clj][2], `lein-cljsbuild` is so
 nice to allow us to declare more than one build configuration.
 Here is
 our new `project.clj` declaration with two `:builds`, the first one,
-named `:dev`, which uses `:whitespace` compilation mode, the second one,
+named `:dev`, uses `:whitespace` compilation mode, the second one,
-named `:pre-prod`, which uses `:simple` compilation mode.
+named `:pre-prod`, uses `:simple` compilation mode.

 ```clojure
 (defproject modern-cljs "0.1.0-SNAPSHOT"